12 Substation Protection Equipment You Must Recognize

 Distribution Substation

-An area's distribution system receives power from the transmission system through a distribution substation.
+An area distribution system receives power from the transmission system through a distribution substation.
 A distribution substation requires two or more transmission or sub-transmission lines as input.

 Converter Substation

 Typically, traction current and HVDC converter facilities connect to these substations.
-Powerful equipment that can change the current frequency flow through the system is found in converter substations.
+Converter substations contain powerful equipment that changes the current frequency of flow through the system.
 Depending on the situation, converter substations can switch between converting alternating current to direct current and vice versa.

 What is Substation Protection Equipment?